vladmashtak/PhoenixFramework/README.md

     }
 });
 ```
+For use full power of framework you need to configure **PhoenixContext**.

 ## Concept of Session ##
 **Session** represents the physical connection between Java application and database.
 Session is a lightweight object, so it is always